Tearsheet

 Geoffrey Dow, Chief Executive Officer, President, and Director

-Geoffrey Dow has over 20 years of experience in product development for tropical diseases, with a strong publication and patent history.
-He has 13 years of leadership and advisory experience in the antimalarial drug development program at the Walter Reed Army Institute of Research and the U.S. Army Medical Materiel Development Activity.
-Dr. Dow co-founded 60 Degrees Pharmaceuticals in 2010 and was instrumental in securing FDA-regulatory approval for ARAKODA® (tafenoquine) for malaria prophylaxis.
+Geoffrey Dow is a co-founder of 60 Degrees Pharmaceuticals, Inc. in 2010.
+He has over 20 years of experience in product development for tropical diseases, including 13 years in leadership and advisory roles within the antimalarial drug development program at the Walter Reed Army Institute of Research and the U.S. Army Medical Materiel Development Activity.
+Dr. Dow was instrumental in securing FDA-regulatory approval for tafenoquine (Arakoda) for malaria prophylaxis.

-Tyrone Miller joined 60 Degrees Pharmaceuticals in 2014 and has held various roles, including Chief Financial Officer.
-He has raised over $6 million in external financing for the company and established a multinational financial reporting system.
-He provides strategic advice in areas of financing and business planning.
-Mr. Miller is also the founder and Principal of Tax & Accounting Practice at Miller Tax & Advisory since 2011, where he advises business owners on accounting, financial, and tax matters, and has designed accounting systems for private businesses.
+Tyrone Miller joined 60 Degrees Pharmaceuticals in 2014 and has served in various capacities, including Chief Financial Officer and Treasurer.
+He has experience raising over $6 million in external financing and establishing multinational financial reporting systems.
+Mr. Miller is also the founder and Principal of Miller Tax & Advisory since 2011, where he advises business owners on accounting, financial, and tax matters.
 He is a Certified Public Accountant.

 Bryan Smith, Chief Medical Officer

-Bryan Smith is a medical doctor with expertise in clinical pharmacology, pharmacovigilance, regulatory strategy development, and translational medicine.
-He has over 30 years of experience in governmental research and leadership and is a retired military colonel.
-Dr. Smith joined the company in 2016 and works with the senior management team to establish all functional areas, including compliance with laws and regulations and overseeing research and development projects.
-He is also a Senior Medical Director, Clinical and Regulatory Affairs at Fast-Track Drugs & Biologics, LLC, and previously served as the Chief Medical Officer and a member of Amivas LLC.
+Bryan Smith is a medical doctor with over 30 years of experience in governmental research and leadership, including serving as a retired military colonel.
+He joined 60 Degrees Pharmaceuticals in 2016 and possesses expertise in clinical pharmacology, pharmacovigilance, regulatory strategy development, and translational medicine.
+Dr. Smith also holds a position as Senior Medical Director, Clinical and Regulatory Affairs at Fast-Track Drugs & Biologics, LLC, and previously served as Chief Medical Officer for Amivas LLC.

 Jennifer Herz, Director

-Jennifer Herz brings over 20 years of commercial, business development, and scientific affairs experience in the bio-pharma industry, with a strong focus on vaccines.
-She was the first Managing Director of Sanofi Pasteur in Australia, where she developed the company into a major vaccine provider and commercially launched five new vaccines.
-Ms. Herz was also the founding Chair of the Medicines Australia Vaccine Industry Group and served on the Board of Medicines Australia.
-She is also a co-founder and director at Biointelect Pty.
+Jennifer Herz serves as a head consultant for 60 Degrees Pharmaceuticals and possesses over 20 years of experience in commercial, business development, and scientific affairs within the bio-pharma industry, with a particular focus on vaccines.
+She was the first Managing Director of Sanofi Pasteur in Australia, where she played a key role in developing the company and commercially launching five new vaccines.
+Ms. Herz is also a co-founder and director at Biointelect Pty.

 AI Analysis | Feedback